-Alstom faces ongoing problems in Slovenia Sostanj power plant project14.
-November 2012. / SEE Energy News
+Alstom faces ongoing problems in Slovenia Sostanj power plant project, SEE Energy News

 November is shaping up to be crunch time for a new 600 MW lignite plant planned to be built at Sostanj in Slovenia.
 If the Slovenian government doesn’t manage to offer a state guarantee for loans from European public banks that should cover half the construction costs by the end of this month, the project could fail.
 At Bankwatch, we’re preparing our popcorn for the latest Sostanj thriller, on show across Europe this month.